 Peer reviewers are asked to contribute intellectual work to assess and improve scholarly publications.
 As with all work, the quality and characteristics of peer reviews vary.
 Editors responsibilities include support not only to the peer reviewers who typically volunteer the time and knowledge but also to the authors, who reasonably should expect non-conflicted, thoughtful, unbiased, thorough reviews of the work in question and to not be subjected to hostile or personal attacks.
+This topic was discussed by participants of the COPE Forum, March 2020.

 After the Forum discussion we shared an online questionnaire with members and non-members to gain more feedback on this topic.
 Survey results